 Your Business Must Have Followed the Contract

-The law allows you to sue the other party for breaking a contract as long as you performed as promised.
-A person who breaks a contract first can't later sue the other party for failing to perform as a result.
-You must be the innocent party to get the court to enforce your business agreements.
+In most cases, the law allows you to recover damages for a breached contract as long as you performed as promised.
+A person who materially breaks a contract first cannot later sue the other party for failing to perform as a result.

 Damages Are a Remedy for Breach of Contract